Grismund/i-am-the-forest-srd/README.md

 ### Objective
 You will create a Forest with a unique personality, goals, and landscape features, as well as define an Enemy.
 Your Enemy is an unwelcome encroaching culture who desecrates your land.
 You must push back their advances into your territory and swallow their own using powerful elements and skills.
 This tug of war is played out in a journal and on a hand-drawn map which you will create.
 You don't need to be an expert artist to play.
 There is a brief map-making guide in this book to get you started with what you need.

 “I am the Forest” awakens your personal creativity in several ways.
 First, you get to embody an eternal Forest!
 Let your imagination run free.
-Next, you get to creatively interpret the action between your Forest and your Enemy as you struggle througout the Year to control territory.
+Next, you get to creatively interpret the action between your Forest and your Enemy as you struggle throughout the Year to control territory.
 You will journal this action as first-person accounts from the Forest’s perspective and from the changes to the hand-drawn map you make.

 The process of discovering something that is uniquely “you” is what this game is all about!